bitrise-io/devcenter/_articles/en/getting-started/account-security.md

 5. Click on **Enable** under **Two-factor authentication**.
 6. Open your Google Authenticator and scan the QR-code that appears on your screen.
 7. Enter the 6-digit code that was generated.
-8. Once you have activated your TFA and saved your recovery codes, you will receive a confirmation email from letsconnect@bitrise.io.
+8. Once you have activated your 2FA and saved your recovery codes, you will receive a confirmation email from letsconnect@bitrise.io.

-We recommend that you check your connected accounts (GitHub, Bitbucket, GitLab and Xamarin) and enable TFAs if you haven't already.
+We recommend that you check your connected accounts (GitHub, Bitbucket, GitLab and Xamarin) and enable 2FA if you haven't already.

 ## Disabling Two-factor authentication